Winter 2014 - January to April 2014 - Updated 2014-04-12 22:37 EDT

 $ ls -l /tmp/foo ~/CST8177-14W/Assignments/assignment10/do.sh

-then verify that the file exists where you think it should be under the test1
+that the file exists where you think it should be under the

-directory that you did in Step 1 above and that you saved in the rsync_home_test1.txt
+you did in Step 1 above and that you saved in the

 file and repeat the full HOME directory backup again.